 - Broadcast your video.
 Post your video on sites like YouTube, Google Video and Vimeo.
 Then communicate about it to customers and prospects, through social media tools like Twitter, Facebook, and your corporate blog.
 Train your sales team to share the video link with customers, and include the link in email communications.
 Keeping a video library on your website makes it easy for interested prospects to view relevant content.
 Word-of-mouth can play an important role in sharing your video – when you have created the right engaging content, customers and prospects will be happy to share your video with others.

 When it came to creating corporate video for our brand, customer testimonials seemed like a solid fit.
-The first video we tackled was a success story featuring a private security firm in California.
+One of the first videos we tackled was a success story featuring the City of Dallas.
 The customer’s business made it easy to keep the video exciting and fresh, while sharing the benefits of our product.
-You can check out the video here: Paladin Asset Tracking Video
+You can check out the video here: City of Dallas Asset Tracking Video.

 How is your business using corporate video?
 Got any tips you’d like to share?
 Let us know in the comments.